 As for the crowdfunding effort to investigate Nakamoto’s background and identity, financial backers feel more confident that their pooled resources will yield positive results.
 The private detectives being evaluated to take on the case have contacts in the world of cryptocurrency development, and they are based around the world.
 Some of these investigators are being retained on a contingency basis, which means that they can expect a substantial bonus if they solve the case.

 It is not clear whether revealing Nakamoto’s identity will have a positive or negative effect on the markets.
-Investors are more likely to pay attention to research that determines how many Bitcoin tokens Satoshi actually mined; some estimates the figure is in excess of one million, although many experts believe that the figure is closer to 400,000 coins.
+Investors are more likely to pay attention to research that determines how many Bitcoin tokens Satoshi actually mined; some estimate the figure is in excess of one million, although many experts believe that the figure is closer to 400,000 coins.